mayerantoine/breast_cancer_classification/README.md

 ### Overview

 We used the Breast Cancer Wisconsin (Diagnostic) Data Set.Features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
-Dataset was download from Kaggle : (https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) Also can be found on UCI Machine Learning Repository: (https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29)
+Dataset was download from Kaggle : [breast-cancer-wisconsin-data](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) Also can be found on [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29)

 ### Task
 We approach the project as a classification task.
-We wanted to classiy the cancer as cancer is benign or malignant based on the provided data.
+We wanted to classiy the cancer as benign or malignant based on the provided data.
 The target column is Diagnosis (M = malignant, B = benign).